A Trusted Friend in a Complicated World

 Join a community of bookworms

 Just as enlisting a running buddy will keep you committed to exercising, finding a community of bookworms and gleefully nerding out together will keep you engaged and inspired to read more books.
-Oh Reader magazine is essentially a love letter to reading and filled with insightful stories that will have you itching to curl up next to a fireplace with a hot chocolate and a good book.
+Oh Reader magazine is essentially a love letter to reading and is filled with insightful stories that will have you itching to curl up next to a fireplace with a hot chocolate and a good book.

 Woman reading a book at night